-It is aimed at students with a Grade 5 or above in GCSE Mathematics, who wish to continue studying the subject post 16 but who do not want to take A level Mathematics.
+Students can take Core maths if they have achieved a Grade 5 or above in GCSE Mathematics but do not want to take A level Mathematics.
 It carries the same UCAS points as an AS level and is graded A-E. Core Maths is taken alongside three A Levels in place of the EPQ or a fourth A Level.
-It would be particularly useful to supplement the mathematical learning in subjects such as Physics, Chemistry, Biology, Psychology, Geography, Computer Science and Economics.
+The course is